bonzibudd/Fluent-Metro/README.md

 ### What is Fluent-Metro?

 This skin brings a modern look and full customization to Open-Shell.
-It uses modern design elements providing depth, transparency, and automatic colors to the Start Menu.
-Additionally, it provides a wide array of customizable options, including padding and font sizes, color choices, and button appearance.
+It brings design elements with transparency and depth, following Microsoft's Fluent Design system.
+Additionally, it adds enhancements to Open-Shell, by utilizing Windows 10's system colors for automatic light and dark modes.

 ## Installation
 **Fluent-Metro is designed for Windows 10.
 It is incompatible with Windows 7, and only partially compatible with 8.**